project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

 >     source directory in case you have it already installed.
 > -   Likewise, `~/connectedhomeip` can be replaced with an absolute path to
 >     CHIP source directory.
-> -   `-privileged -v /dev:/dev` parameters can be omitted if you're not
+> -   `--privileged` flag can be omitted if you're not planning to flash the
->     planning to flash the example onto hardware.
-The parameter gives the
+>     example onto hardware.
+The parameter gives the container access to devices
->     container full access to devices on your system.
+>     connected to your computer when the container is started.
 > -   `--rm` flag can be omitted if you don't want the container to be
 >     auto-removed when you exit the container shell session.

-If you use the container for the first time and you don't have nRF Connect SDK and CHIP sources downloaded yet, run `setup` command in the container to pull the sources into directories mounted as `/opt/nrfconnect/sdk-nrf` and `/var/chip`, respectively:
+If you use the container for the first time and you don't have nRF Connect SDK and CHIP sources downloaded yet, run `setup` command in the container to pull the sources into directories mounted as `/var/ncs` and `/var/chip`, respectively:

         $ setup
-        /opt/nrfconnect/sdk-nrf repository is empty.
+        /var/ncs repository is empty.
 Do you wish to check out nRF Connect SDK sources [master]?
 [Y/N] y ...
         /var/chip repository is empty.
 Do you wish to check out Project CHIP sources [master]?
 [Y/N] y ...